“You’re going to love this play,” Marcus told me.

-He threw back his head and laughed.
+He threw his head back and laughed.
 “My sister, the revolutionary.”

 There were still ten minutes left in the intermission, and we left our box and sought out more pleasant company.
-We found it in Randolph, Marcus’ close friend.
-A man I knew more tales about than I probably should have.
+We found it in Randolph, Marcus’ close friend, a man I knew more tales about than I probably should have.
 I attempted to wipe all knowledge of them from my expression when he introduced me to his wife, a pretty young lady from a grander house than his, who had brought a considerable dowry to the union.

 Marcus suffered no such compunction.
 “It must bring back memories, being here,” he said to his friend.